chris1111/Icnspack-Builder/README.md

 ### Release Update
+- Update 05 Feb 2021 You can create Background
 - Update 27 Jan 2021 Now the AppleScript is read and write in V8
 - Update 10 Jan 2021 change Icon
 - Update 04 Jan 2021 Add create_app.command